Asncodes-80/polikoo/README.md

 </p>

 # Welcome to the polikoo!
-Polikoo is a brand new for try your chance with total of IP address!
+Polikoo is a brand new for try your chance with total of your IP address!

 Base on Node.js